 Photo by John Parra/Getty Images

 In a brand-new editorial series, the Recording Academy has asked its membership to reflect on their their career journey, the current state of the music industry and what we can do to collectively and positively move forward in the current social climate.
-Below, Latin pop performer and Florida chapter member Leslie Grace shares her open letter with GRAMMY.com readers.
+Below, Dominican producer and Florida chapter member Maffio shares his open letter with GRAMMY.com readers.

 Being a GRAMMY member and a voting member has been an honor and privilege and I couldn’t be prouder of being part of this organization.
 Admittedly, I’m a proud and "diehard" member.